-You might also want to avoid popular names that have appeared out of nowhere.
+You might also want to avoid popular baby names that have appeared out of nowhere.
 They tend to wane quickly in succeeding generations.
-So yes, Braden and Jaden are trendy now — as are Aiden, Caden and the assorted other -dens — but they will nail your child to a specific generation faster than those emails you received last week from Esther and Marvin revealed that they were not sent by millennials.
+So yes, Braden and Jaden are trendy now — as are Aiden, Caden, and the assorted other -dens — but they will nail your child to a specific generation faster than those emails you received last week from Esther and Marvin revealed that they were not sent by millennials.

 To top it off, maybe Google “baby names people hate” and, for your child’s sake, at least consider reconsidering Neveah (Heaven backward), which perpetually tops the list along with (yep) Jaden or Braden for the boys.

 This is the easiest, but most important, test.
 If you found the perfect name and you love it, that’s all that matters.
 Surprisingly, this is not a test everyone puts their favorite name through.